Reginald Halaby

 Research Projects

 Lysosomes contain approximately 50 degradative enzymes that have the capability of digesting all of the molecules of a cell.
-We hypothesize that triptolide modulates lysosomal membrane permeability in such a way that it results in the release of the lysosomal enzymes, such as cathepsin B, into the cytosol.
-Our preliminary data indicates that this triptolide induces lysosomal-mediated apoptosis in MCF-7 breast and DU-145 prostate cancer cells.
+Our results demonstrate that triptolide modulates lysosomal membrane permeability in such a way that it results in the release of the lysosomal enzymes, such as cathepsin B, into the cytosol.
+Furthermore, we show that triptolide induces lysosomal-mediated cell death in MCF-7 breast and DU-145 prostate cancer cells.
+This work is significant because MCF-7 cells lack caspase-3, a key executioner protein in the intrinsic and extrinsic apoptotic pathways.
+We and others have shown that tumors that contain mutant or deficient caspase-3 become treatment-resistant.
+Therefore, lysosomal-mediated cell death provides an important alternative mechanism for eliminating apoptosis-resistant tumors.